 Patents – the main designations were Kenya, Tanzania, Ghana, Mozambique and Botswana.
-The most filings came from the USA, China, Sweden, Japan and Great Britain.
+Most filings came from the USA, China, Sweden, Japan and Great Britain.

 Industrial designs – the main designations were Kenya, Ghana, Botswana, Namibia and Rwanda.
-The most filings came from China, South Africa, Zimbabwe, Belgium and Germany.
+Most filings came from China, South Africa, Zimbabwe, Belgium and Germany.

 Trade marks – the main designations were Zimbabwe, Botswana, Namibia, Malawi and Tanzania.
-The most filings came from Zimbabwe, South Africa, Mauritius, China and the United Arab Emirates.
+Most filings came from Zimbabwe, South Africa, Mauritius, China and the United Arab Emirates.